StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

 Running the script
 ------------------
-Requires that the user has AWS key permissions on the ENCODE buckets and file objects.
+Requires that the user has AWS key permissions on the IGVF buckets and file objects.

 ::